-Dhorpatan Hunting Reserve adjoins Baglung, Rukum and Myagdi District in the Dhaulagiri Himalayan in the western part of Nepal.
+Nepal Hunting, Dhorpatan Hunting Reserve is adjoins of Baglung, Rukum and Myagdi District in the Dhaulagiri Himalayan in the western part of Nepal.
 Putha, Churen, and Gurja Himal extended over the northern boundary of the Hunting Reserve.
-The reserve was established in 1983 and was gazette in 1987.
-The Objectives of the reserve allow sports hunting and preserve a representative high altitude ecosystem in the western region of Nepal.
+The hunting reserve was established in 1983 and was gazette in 1987.
+The Objectives of the reserve allow sports Trophy Hunting and preserve a representative high altitude ecosystem in the western region of Nepal.
+Nepal Safaris hunting such as blue sheep hunting and Himalayan Tahr Hunting with Combo Hunting is Nepal no1 hunting species among the hunters and outfittrs through the world.

 The Reserve extended over an area of 1325 sq.km. and it an only one hunting reserve in the country to meet the need of Nepalese and trophy Hunters of Blue sheep and Himalayan Tahr with other animals.
 The Dhorpatan Hunting Reserve elevation remains snow-capped mountain through the year.
 Altitudes vary from 3000 m to more than 7000 m.
 The flat meadows above tree lie 4000 m locally known as bookies or Patan is important for Blue Sheep and other herbivorous animals and lower than 4000 m we hunt Himalayan Tahr and other species.
 The Hunting Reserve is divided into 7 blocks for hunting management purposes.
 The Hunting reserve is surrounded by the village on all sides except the north.
 The Local people depend on the reserve to meet their requirements of timber, fuelwood, fodder with pasture.
 The majority of people belong to the Mongoloid race, including Magar, Thakali, Gurung and different ethnic groups have resulted in a mixed pattern of cultures.